 The Joint Resolution received passage on June 16, 2010.
 The Joint Resolution clarifies that Richland County can continue to use the County's existing stream of hospitality tax revenues to pay off the bonds issued by the County to acquire the tract of land that was intended for use as the new State Farmers' Market.
 This legislation also clarifies that the tract can be used for economic development purposes.
 The Joint Resolution is attached below for your convenience.

-Because the Joint Resolution was approved, it is at this time that the following two farmers' market items are back before the D&S Committee for consideration and direction.
+The following two farmers' market items are back before the D&S Committee for consideration and direction.